winne27/mysqlBaR/README.md

 #Prerequisites

-The following scripts needs that the package "Percona Xtrabackup" is installed on your server.
+The package "Percona Xtrabackup" must be installed on your server.
 It is freeware licensed under GPL and you can get it from http://www.percona.com/software/percona-xtrabackup/.

 #Installation